 Some conveyancing solicitors in Leicester carry out the conveyancing on a price per hour basis others work on a fixed fee.

-Our panel of property lawyers work on a fixed fee basis, with no unexpected 'add-ons'.
+Your property lawyer will work on a fixed fee basis, with no unexpected 'add-ons'.
 Your conveyancing quote will set out exactly what the legal fees will be when your property transaction goes through.

 If, for any reason at all, your property transaction does not go ahead, you will be covered by our No Move, No Fee guarantee.